icedragon668/Restart/README.md

     good reminder about inline style and elements
 -->

+Come back
 <!-- From Fun with Divs 16th 9 2019
-    working with siblings in css should be a common exercise space > ~ + ,
+    working with siblings in css should be a common exercise space > ~ + , (add names)
 -->

 Come Back to This
 <!-- Relative Paths 18th 9 2019
-    added some notes for CSS swithching that I want to get back to -->
+    added some notes for CSS switching that I want to get back to -->

 Just now thought about adding a universal reset.css to this project